Our Parents

 • 2 tablespoons unsweetened coconut

-Directions: Combine all ingredients in a blender, and blend well.
+Instructions: Combine all ingredients in a blender and blend well.
 Serves one.

 • 1 cup frozen strawberries